 “I was nervous,” Jared recalls.
 The experience, however, boosted his confidence.
 Dr. Robinson gave him another idea to push beyond his comfort zone: start a podcast about the challenges of stuttering from a kid’s point of view.
 “I learned from Doc, just go for it, full send.”

 Jared started recording “Stuttering Since ’02” three months later.
 The project turned into an outlet to help other kids who stutter.
 Dr. Robinson says Jared’s experience is an example of “how we have learned to listen to our patients and include them in the in goal-setting process.”

-“Doc is at the nucleus of all of this success,” says Jared, who’s now 17 and looking toward college in fall 2020.
+“Doc is at the nucleus of all of this success,” says Jared, who’s now 18 and in college.
 “He and his staff actively care.
 I would never have spoken in front of a class or started a podcast without his support.
 It all goes back to Children’s National.”